Naamio/naamio/README.md

 Naamio is the primary web app engine for
-[Omnijar Studio](https://omnijar.studio "Omnijar Studio") It can be extended with stencils and applets to rapidly produce web apps.
+[Omnijar Studio](https://omnijar.studio "Omnijar Studio") It can be extended with templates and applets to rapidly produce web apps.

 ## Features